-So what’s a clean eater to do if she wants to add some south-of-the-border vibes to a night out, without sacrificing wellness?
+So how do you add some south-of-the-border vibes to a night out when you want to avoid shrug-emoji ingredients lists?
 One option is mezcal—a majorly trending Mexican liquor that’s made from agave, like tequila, but is ultra-pure in terms of ingredients and craftsmanship.

 “Mezcal is becoming the spirit of choice among those who are health conscious,” says AdrinAdrina, co-founder of craft mezcal brand Gem&Bolt.
 “It’s the cleanest spirit on the market due to its traditional production process and the fact that mezcal must contain 100 percent agave by law.”